-If Russian withholding tax on income derived from Russian sources by a non-resident holder has been withheld at the source of payment and such non-resident holder is entitled to benefits of an applicable double tax treaty allowing such non-resident holder not to pay the tax in Russia or pay the tax at a reduced rate in relation to such income, an application for the refund of the tax withheld may be made within three years from the end of the tax period in which the tax was withheld.
+If Russian withholding tax on income derived from Russian sources by a non-resident holder that is a legal entity has been withheld at the source of payment and such non-resident holder that is a legal entity is entitled to benefits of an applicable double tax treaty allowing such non-resident holder not to pay the tax in Russia or pay the tax at a reduced rate in relation to such income, an application for the refund of the tax withheld may be made within three years from the end of the tax period in which the tax was withheld.

-In order to obtain a refund, the non-resident holder that is a legal entity or an individual is required to file with the Russian tax authorities along with the tax refund claim certain pack of documents.
+In order to obtain a refund, the non-resident holder that is a legal entity is required to file with the Russian tax authorities along with the tax refund claim certain pack of documents.
 The list of such documents is stipulated by the Russian Tax Code in respect of legal entities.